l2beat/l2beat/CONTRIBUTING.md

 8. If your changes contain any errors we might want to fix them ourselves.
 To make this as easy as possible please enable **"Allow edits by maintainers"**.
    Otherwise the latency before we can merge a PR greatly increases.

-### Add missing tokens

-If while adding your project you find that some of the tokens locked in it are missing from our token list do not worry.

-1. Read the token definition in `packages/config/src/tokens/tokens.ts`
-2. Check if the token matches the requirements.
-3. Add your token to the list.
-The order of the tokens should be kept alphabetical.

 ## Contribute research